DonMaEn/posture-monitor/README.md

 python app.py
 ```

+6. NOTE: you have to press q while in one of the live webcam windows to close the program.

-6. If you would like to change parameters, run the script with the help option for more information:
+7. If you would like to change parameters, run the script with the help option for more information:
 ``` bash
 python app.py --help
 ```